 From the Lisbon side of the Tagus river the other bank (or outra banda) with its cliffs, small coves and prominent silos offer an interesting alternative in sightseeing.
 You can cross by ferry from the Estação Fluvial jetty a few minutes walk from the Belém railway station.
 The ferry’s open back gives good views of the monastery and monuments.

 To reach Belém from Cascais or Estoril change to the train waiting on the adjoining platform at Oeiras, it stops at all stations.
 The ferries sail on the hour and half hour until 11.00am and then hourly from 11.30 until reverting to twice hourly at 4.30pm.
-They stop at Porto Brandão, some eight minutes journey from Belém, just to disembark and embark and continue on to the other port of Trafaria – another short sail, about ten minutes. this is a village and has a few houses, a church and a small café but also has some good restaurants specialising in fondue and of course fish, catapalana and paella, all at reasonable prices.
+They stop at Porto Brandão, some eight minutes journey from Belém, just to disembark and embark and continue on to the other port of Trafaria – another short sail, about ten minutes.
+This has a few houses, a church and a small café but also has some good restaurants specialising in fish and seafood, all at reasonable prices.

 For beach lovers the Costa da Caparica provides miles of golden sands.
 A somewhat quirky way to reach the beaches is an early ferry to Trafaria and a bus ride, the stop just outside the landing stage, which takes you into the centre of Caparica in about twenty minutes.